 Traffic Director monitors these services so that it can share up-to-date information with its clients.
 Therefore, when one of your applications uses its Traffic Director client (such as an Envoy sidecar proxy) to send a request, it benefits from up-to-date information about your services.

-In the context of Traffic Director, a client is application code running on a VM or container that formulates requests to send to a server.
-A server is application code that is receiving such requests.
+In the context of Traffic Director, a client is application code that runs on a VM or container that formulates requests to send to a server.
+A server is application code that receives such requests.
 A Traffic Director client is an Envoy or gRPC or other xDS client that is connected to Traffic Director and is part of the data plane.

 In the data plane, Envoy or gRPC does the following: